LarisaLG/fitness_club/README.md

 * return arrow to the top,
 *in the user's profile, add a section with information about purchased subscriptions,
 * page with information about the trainer, specialty and certificates
-* give the coach the opportunity to edit the schedule of their classes
+* give the coach the opportunity to edit the schedule of their classes,
+* create FAQ page

 ## MARKETING and SEO